lucasalvarezlacasa/offendES/README.md

 _⚠️ This work constitutes the final practice of the subject "Redes Neuronales para PLN" of my Másters at [UNED](https://www.uned.es/universidad/inicio/en/estudios/masteres/master-universitario-en-tecnologias-del-lenguaje.html?idContenido=1).
 This is why some of the comments in the notebooks will be in Spanish.
-Due to this, copying any of the work presented here and use it for the same subject is completely prohibited._
+Due to this, copying any of the work presented here and using it for the same subject is completely prohibited._

 ## Introduction